ds-modules/curriculum-guide/workflow/.ipynb_checkpoints/distributing-notebooks-checkpoint.md

 ### What are interact links?

-Interact links simplify the assignment distribution process.
+nbgitpuller links simplify the assignment distribution process.
 Rather than downloading files from an external source and then uploading to their personal JupyterHub accounts, users can obtain all files for a given assignment with just one click.
 When a user clicks on an interact link for a particular assignment, all files for the assignment will show up in the user's personal JupyterHub account.

-These links can be used with any content stored on GitHub in a public repository.
-Interact links can be generated for an entire repository, or a particular file or folder.
+These links can be used with any content stored on GitHub in a public repository. nbgitpuller links can be generated for an entire repository, or a particular file or folder.
 When a link is clicked, a series of Git commands are run from the user's JupyterHub account, which is why interact links must be used with content on GitHub.
 They cannot be used to pull arbitrary files from sources other than GitHub.

 Using these links enables users to immediately interact with publicly available content on GitHub.
 This is valuable for easy assignment distribution, but also in the broader context of using the open-source content that is available on GitHub.
 Learning Git is no longer a barrier to interacting with this content.